Vulcanoctopus: Behavior

 Vulcanoctopus hydrothermalis primary defense mechanism against a predator is to freeze in place.
 The secondary defense involves pushing away from the bottom of the seafloor and then drifting back down once the threat has dissipated.
 V. hydrothermalis uses its front arms (I dorsal and II dorsolateral) to detect and catch prey.
 The back arms (III ventrolateral and IV ventral) function to support the weight of the vent octopus and move it forward.
 This species has not been observed to use jet propulsion.
-One specimen exhibited “tactile feeding,” using its dorsal arms to sense prey while crawling on the seabed.
-It attempted to seize a crab with arms I and II, but aborted the capture upon realizing the crab’s large size, subsequently altering its course.
+One specimen exhibited "tactile feeding," using its dorsal arms to sense prey while crawling on the seabed.
+It attempted to seize a crab with arms I and II, but aborted the capture upon realizing the crab's large size, subsequently altering its course.

 As for reproductive behavior, five mature specimens were observed displaying a reproductive patterns described as "mounting" or "mating at a distance."
 Three specimens were observed mounting a fourth while a fifth mated from a distance using its hectocotylus.
 The transparency of their skin allowed the observers to note their sexual maturity without specimens being gathered.

 Predator-prey relationships

 Its confirmed prey consist of the amphipod and crab, which are thought to be their primary food sources.
 Analyzing the materials within the digestive tracts of Vulcanoctopus hydrothermalis, researchers believe that these vent octopuses engage in a foraging behavior and feed on large aggregates of amphipods.
-At 2,620 meters depth, the HOV Alvin has captured video evidence of V. hydrothermalis wrapping their arms around these bathypelagic amphipods.
+At 2620 m depth, the HOV Alvin has captured video evidence of V. hydrothermalis wrapping their arms around these bathypelagic amphipods.
 Specifically, they coordinate their arms in a starburst pattern to form a water-filled web and engulf their prey.
 Considering the fact that this predator-prey relationship has been predominantly observed around the hydrothermal vent site in the East Pacific Rise, researchers propose that sulfide spires located along the hydrothermal vent may serve to benefit V. hydrothermalis predatory behavior.
 The current hypothesis is that the spires enable the octopuses to effectively grip onto this section of the vent and gain access to the dense aggregations of their prey.

 Host-parasite relationships

 Genesis vulcanoctopusi, a copepod parasite, is described from Vulcanoctopus hydrothermalis.
-An endoparasitic relationship is characterized by the presence of all copepodid stages, found within the connective tissue beneath the epithelium of V. hydrothermalis ' head and mantle.
+An endoparasitic relationship is characterized by the presence of all copepodid stages, found within the connective tissue beneath the epithelium of V. hydrothermalis head and mantle.
 The parasitism leads to structural integrity loss in the V. hydrothermalis' tissue, with signs of compression, deformation, and mechanical disruption due to the copepods' presence, which causes significant cell-mediated immune response by cephalopod amoebocytes.